← Back to Blog Autism & Feeding

 Eating can look different for children with autism.
-Many families find that mealtimes become one of the most challenging parts of the day — foods may be refused, routines feel very important, and unfamiliar meals can cause real anxiety.
+Many families find that mealtimes become one of the most challenging parts of the day — foods may be refused, routines feel very important, and unfamiliar meals can cause real distress.
+If this is your experience, you are not doing anything wrong.
+And neither is your child.

 Why eating can be harder for children with autism

 Eating is not simple.
-It is a complex set of learned skills involving many different steps — from seeing and smelling food, to tolerating it on the plate, to touching it, chewing it, and swallowing it.
-For children with autism, several aspects of their development can make parts or all of this process more challenging.
-These differences are not a matter of behaviour or choice.
-They reflect genuine differences in how the brain and body process sensory information, routine, and internal signals.
+It is a complex set of learned skills involving many different steps — from seeing and smelling food, to tolerating it on the plate, to touching it, chewing it, and swallowing it safely.
+For children with autism, several aspects of their neurology can make parts of this process significantly more challenging.
+None of these are choices or behaviours to be corrected.
+They are real differences in how the brain processes the world.

-Many children with autism experience sensory input more strongly — or sometimes less strongly — than other children.
+Sensory processing differences Many children with autism experience sensory input more strongly — or sometimes less strongly — than other children.
 A texture that feels ordinary to one child may feel overwhelming to another.
-The smell of certain foods can be too intense.
-The appearance of food on the plate, such as colours touching or sauces mixed together, can feel very overwhelming and impossible to navigate.
+The smell of certain foods might be overpowering.
+The appearance of food on a plate — colours touching, sauces mixed in — can feel deeply uncomfortable.

-Some children with autism find direct demands overwhelming, even when the demand seems small.
-This can include being expected to sit at the table at a certain time, try a particular food, or eat in a way that feels unfamiliar to them.
-When something feels like it has to be done, the pressure itself can make it much harder for the child to cope.
+Demand avoidance Some children with autism find direct demands overwhelming, even when the demand seems small.
+This can include being expected to sit at the table at a certain time, try a particular food, or eat in a particular way.
+This is not defiance.
+It is a nervous system response to perceived pressure.
+When eating starts to feel like a demand, it can trigger avoidance that has nothing to do with the food itself.

 Why “just try it” does not work

-One of the most common pieces of advice parents receive — from well-meaning family, friends, and sometimes even professionals — is some version of “just get them to try it.”
-For example - offer it enough times.
+For example — one of the most common pieces of advice parents receive — from well-meaning family, friends, and sometimes even professionals — is some version of “just get them to try it.”
+Offer it enough times.
 Make them sit at the table.
 Hide it in other foods.

 For children with autism, this approach is not just unhelpful — it can be actively counterproductive.
-When a child’s nervous system is telling them that a food feels unsafe (because of its texture, its unpredictability, or the pressure surrounding it), forcing exposure does not teach them to eat.
+When a child’s nervous system is telling them that a food feels unsafe (because of its texture, its unpredictability, the pressure surrounding it), forcing exposure does not teach them to eat.
 It teaches them that mealtimes are something to be feared.
+This will be different for every child.

 What actually helps